-African fabric or not, having the Sark collection is great, it give space to those who wish to go out there and seek the ‘Baby Phat’ style, or the ‘Rocafella’ wear presentation, the ability to actually get it here and represent a Ghanaian label.
-Now I am not sure how the economics works behind the scene and if its the Ghana half or the Norway half of the duet benefits from the sales but its a step closer.
+African fabric or not, having the Sark collection is great, it gives space to those who wish to go out there and seek the ‘Baby Phat’ style, or the ‘Rocafella’ wear presentation, the ability to actually get it here and represent a Ghanaian label.
+Now I am not sure how the economics works behind the scene and if the Ghana half or the Norway half of the duet benefits from the sales but it’s a step closer.

-In review of the designs, I was quite impressed.
-My expectations had been lowered to t shirts with prints, jeans with labels, and caps with logos, as is with most artists that start their labels.
+In a review of the designs, I was quite impressed.
+My expectations had been lowered to t-shirts with prints, jeans with labels, and caps with logos, as is with most artists that start their labels.
 But it was actually the opposite, there was more to the outfits than just that.
-Cuts, patterns and creativity.
+Cuts, patterns, and creativity.

-The designs were upto date with the modern trends.
-In fact, one may recall an article I write about spike fashion (read here) and if there will be a designer to introduce it to Africa, well the Sark collection did just that.
+The designs were up to date with modern trends.
+In fact, one may recall an article I wrote about spike fashion and if there will be a designer to introduce it to Africa, well the Sark collection did just that.
 This is definitely ahead of most casual and smart wear abroad.
-Goodluck to the duet on their new found venture.
+Good luck to the duet on their newfound venture.
 I should be getting myself a belt or two.

 About the Show, the performances were great, Sarkodie and Efya were wonderful, 4×4 brightened up the stage.
-The models were fabulous (An all male line up).
-Organised in the newly designed front yard of Aphrodisiac night club.
+The models were fabulous (An all-male lineup).
+Organized in the newly designed front yard of Aphrodisiac nightclub.
 Late start, but we’re immune to it now.
 The special guests rocked, specifically D-Black, Deborah Vanessa, and her brother WanLuv Kuboloh, who humbly sat amongst the audience.
 Video coming soon to fashionGHANA.com, for now, enjoy the images.